tgstation/tgstation/.github/CONTRIBUTING.md

 #### Use
 * Bitwise AND - '&'
 	* Should be written as `variable & CONSTANT` NEVER `CONSTANT & variable`.
 Both are valid, but the latter is confusing and nonstandard.
-* Associated lists declarations must have their key value quoted if it's a string
+* Associated lists declarations should have their key value quoted if it's a string
 	* WRONG: `list(a = "b")`
 	* RIGHT: `list("a" = "b")`